Be prepared for activities

 We have various regulations and guidelines in place to help groups minimise the risks of going into the mountains.

-The Route Card records group's intended route, group details and return time, and it's left at Reception.
+The Route Card records the group's intended route, group details and return time, and it's left at Reception.
 It must be signed by the leader in charge of the activity and checked by a Staff member to update you on the current status of the route and suitability for the group.
 If it is KISC guided activity, then the guide will look after your route card.
 If a group has an overdue route card, we will start an immediate search.

 We work with several external suppliers to run certain activities and provide other services.